 Canine Alopecia: Symptoms, Causes & Treatment | Probiotic MicroMed

 Hair loss, either partial or complete, can be caused by many health issues, and if itching is present this should be investigated first.
 Most dogs develop the hair loss (acquired alopecia) as opposed to congenital alopecia where the dog is born with hair loss, both of which can be inflammatory or not.
 Causes could be from a traumatic event, a burn or more rare - poisoning, from thallium, mercury or iodine.
-Other inflammatory causes may be bacterial, fungal or from mites, or allergies may also cause this condition.
+Other inflammatory causes may be bacterial, fungal or from mites, or if allergies are present this may also cause this condition.
 There is usually another condition present that is being masked by the alopecia hence why testing is important.

 Complete or partial loss of hair from any part of the body outside of the normal seasonal, shedding of the coat.